COPtoLON/KB/Career/Resume.md

 - **Mapped and visually represented** complex database architectures, illustrating relationships among SAS tables for **credit evaluation, IRB, and transactional systems.**
 - **Engineered and maintained** macro-driven solutions for **data warehouse quality control**, ensuring reliable and precise data management.
 - **Led system documentation, code reviews, and testing** activities—presenting findings and recommendations to stakeholders—to **strengthen data governance** and **streamline the IRB model implementation**.
-- Lån&Spar course in basic sas with sas institute
+- Lån&Spar course in basic SAS with SAS institute
-- lån&spar course in basic SQL with sas institute
+- Lån&spar course in basic SQL with SAS institute

+Note: Passed a round of security checks regarding my criminal record.
+Quit after 8 months, to work my a job more closely related to my desired career path with LD Pensions.

 ### VBA & PYTHON INSTRUCTOR
 **January 2023 – August 2023**\